Frequently Asked Questions

 What is the difference between a psychologist, a psychiatrist, a counsellor, and a psychotherapist?

 A Psychologist has studied for a minimum of 7+ years to acquire their first degree of Bachelor’s of Science in Psychology and subsequently a Doctorate in a form of applied Psychology.
 Counselling and clinical psychologists have training in a range of different therapeutic approaches and have carried out extensive research.
 Counselling and Clinical Psychologists often hold positions within the NHS and academic settings.
-Psychologists are accredited by the HCPC and BPS.
+Psychologists are accredited by the HCPC and are often registered with the BPS.

 A Psychotherapist has usually done 4 years of training in a particular therapeutic model or a combination of more than one model.
 They might hold positions in schools, charity sectors, private practice or the NHS.
 They have a range of experience in many different areas.
 They are accredited by the UKCP.